 After hardware error, an operational error is the second most common cause of downtime.
 A good operator is the one who has the ability to detect whether the machine they handle showing signs of error.
 Even better if the operator knows when it should undergo maintenance.

 This is why employee training is very important in a manufacturing company.
-In addition to mastering the equipment, the production will even more efficient if the operator can solve the problem of the equipment by himself, thus the potential for downtime can minimized.
+In addition to mastering the equipment, the production will even more efficient if the operator can solve the problem of the equipment by himself, thus the potential for downtime can be minimized.

-7. Schedule your maintenance regularly
+7. Schedule preventive maintenance regularly

 Unfortunately, there are still quite a number of manufacturing companies out there who don’t care about this.
 They continuously run their machines without any maintenance at all.
 In fact, just like a motorbike that is not maintained, we do not know when the engine suddenly broke down and made the loss bigger.

-Growing a culture like this might be difficult at first.
+Growing into a culture like this might be difficult at first.
 But with time and discipline, this is not impossible to implement in your manufacturing company.

 9. Don’t forget to backup